MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 	sudo apt install kitware-archive-keyring
 	sudo rm /etc/apt/trusted.gpg.d/kitware.gpg

 Run "Sudo apt update" again to see if it worked.
 If kitware provides any key errors, you must fix it.
-(I had one, but fixed it by flashing new os)
+(I had one, but fixed it by flashing new os).

+	Sudo apt update

 	sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 6AF7F09730B3F0A4

 	sudo apt update